Thursday, January 3rd, 2008

 - Very easy to configure (including site WYSIWYG) (hello Xstandard, TinyMCE, FCK)

-In short, Foliopress WYSIWYG is what you always wished the Wordpress Editor would do.
+In short, Foliopress WYSIWYG is what you always wished the WordPress Editor would do.
 I'm using it now and can't believe no one created and editor like this earlier.